Jack Losch

 John Losch (August 13, 1934 – May 27, 2004) was an American athlete who was a member of the 1947 Little League World Series championship team, an All-American college football player, and member of the 1956 Green Bay Packers in the National Football League (NFL).

 Little League Baseball

 Losch was the center fielder for the Maynard Midgets of Williamsport, Pennsylvania, when they clinched the inaugural Little League World Series title against Lock Haven, Pennsylvania, on August 23, 1947.

 Football

 Losch attended the University of Miami, where he starred in football, baseball, and track.
 He was an All-American with the Hurricanes football team, playing three seasons (1953–1955) at halfback and defensive back.
 Losch was inducted to the university's sports hall of fame in 1987.
 Losch still held some rushing records with Miami at the time of his death in 2004.

-Losch was selected by the Green Bay Packers as the eighth overall pick in the 1956 NFL draft.
+Losch was selected in the first round by the Green Bay Packers as the eighth overall pick in the 1956 NFL draft.
 He played for one season, appearing in 12 games while rushing for 43 yards (2.3 yards per carry) and making seven receptions.